The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Dimensionality Reduction to a 1D Curve and the Scaling Law

-Attempts to cluster the data for regular chassis with $N > 10$ to isolate the predicted $N-5$ branches proved numerically elusive.
+Attempts to cluster the data for regular chassis with $N > 10$ to isolate the predicted $N-5$ branches prove highly elusive.
 As illustrated in Fig.~\ref{fig:branch_extraction}, for these higher-order polygons, the distinct topological branches coalesce, rendering clear separation via Algorithm~\ref{alg:branch_clustering} impossible.

-This structural obfuscation is rigorously quantified by the branch cluster spread metric, which consistently exceeds the admissibility threshold for these cases.
-For the verified cases ($N \le 10$), solution branches were tightly defined with spreads consistently below $26^\circ$ (see Table~\ref{tab:estimated_phase_offsets}).
+For the verified cases ($N \geq 10$), solution branches are tightly defined with spreads consistently below $26^\circ$ (see Table~\ref{tab:estimated_phase_offsets}).
 In stark contrast, applying the extraction algorithm to the regular Hendecagon ($N=11$) yields clusters with spreads exceeding $51^\circ$, while the Icosahedron ($N=12$) data degrades into a single unstructured cloud with a spread of $\approx 148^\circ$.
-Such high variance confirms that the numerical solver can no longer resolve the distinct isomers, merging them into a high-entropy distribution that obscures the predicted $N-5$ structure.

-Our conjecture is that this degradation likely occurs because the ``energy barriers'' (Log-Volume gradients) separating the $K=N-5$ branches decrease in magnitude as $N$ increases.
-For $N > 10$, we conjecture that the distinct branches persist theoretically but become numerically indistinguishable from a single chaotic basin due to finite-precision arithmetic (the ``Resolution Limit'').
-Consequently, we formally frame the $N-5$ relation as a \emph{Conjecture} for $N > 10$, suggesting that higher-precision symbolic verification is required to isolate these modes further.

-\begin{conjecture}[Resolution Limit] While we definitively observed $K=N-5$ for $N \in \{6,7,8,9, 10\}$, we conjecture this law holds for all finite $N$.
-The inability to strictly isolate $K$ branches for $N > 10$ is interpreted as a resolution limit of the numerical exhaustion method and solver resolution, rather than a breakdown of the algebraic structure. \end{conjecture}
+Initially, one might conjecture that this obfuscation is strictly a numerical resolution limit of the solver--assuming the energy barriers (Log-Volume gradients) separating the $K=N-5$ branches simply fall below finite-precision thresholds.
+However, this algorithmic difficulty is actually symptomatic of a fundamental topological degradation.
+As the number of rotors increases, the $N-5$ distinct 1D continuous valleys still exist, however they begin to geometrically expand and merge into higher-dimensional optimal hypersurfaces.
+Such merging causes a flattening of the cost function in the neighborhood of some branch isomers, thus the optimizer starts to drift freely in this neighborhood, while still being confined on the tangent torus.
+We prove numerically this physical dimensional expansion of the design null space in Section~\ref{sec:high_n_analysis} by tracking the collapse of the numerical Hessian's eigenvalues.